OSInside/cloud-builder/doc/source/cluster_setup_from_cb_amis.rst

       # runner group names in the form "name_a name_b ..."
       runner_topics="fedora"

-      # internal host name of the collector
+      # host name of the collector
       collector="${CBCollect}"

-      # internal host names of the runners in the form "host_a host_b ..."
+      # host names of the runners in the form "host_a host_b ..."
       runners="$(echo ${CBRunners})"
       EOF